isaiahelixer/isaiahelixer.github.io/docs/06-PCB-Design.md

 ## Resources

-The schematic as a PDF download is available [*here*](https://github.com/user-attachments/files/23427346/PCB_3D.pdf), and the Zip folder of the project [*here*](https://github.com/user-attachments/files/23427382/Sensor.Subsystem.zip)
+The PCB as a PDF download is available [*here*](https://github.com/user-attachments/files/23427346/PCB_3D.pdf), and the Zip folder of the project [*here*](https://github.com/user-attachments/files/23427382/Sensor.Subsystem.zip)